kinopio-club/kinopio-help/posts/inviting-collaborators-to-a-space.md

 ---
-title: Adding Images to Cards
+title: Inviting Collaborators to a Space
-tags: ['How to Use']
+tags: ['Collaboration']
 color: cyan
 ---
-# Inviting Collaborators to a Space

 Invite Collaborators to give them edit access to the contents of your space.
 Inviting is especially useful for working together on `Private` spaces, but you can do it with any privacy setting.